Fix Low FPS and Stuttering in Meccha Chameleon

 Still not working?

-If you are still seeing stutters, run an admin Command Prompt and use powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61 to force the Ultimate Performance power plan.
-If performance remains poor, check your GPU driver version via your manufacturer's software, as outdated drivers can prevent these power settings from engaging correctly.
+If you are still seeing stutters, open an admin Command Prompt and run 'powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61' to unlock the hidden Ultimate Performance power plan.
+If performance remains poor, check your GPU drivers for a clean update or ensure the game is actually running on your dedicated graphics card rather than an integrated chip.

 Frequently asked questions

-Will lowering these settings make it harder to see players?
+Will lowering these graphics settings make the game look unplayable?

 Subscribe for fast, no-fluff fixes and best settings guides